 “Yeah that’s it, Guerrilla Dining!”

-As Autumn neared we settled on a seven course Italian dinner comprised of organic food and some imported Italian wine, meats and cheeses.
+As Autumn neared we settled on a seven course Italian dinner comprised of organic food and imported Italian wine, meats and cheeses.
 After offering up our best ideas to months of scrutiny this is what we came up with:

 The first thing I noticed about our guests was how excited each one was.
 They weren’t just going out to dinner, they were going to be a part of something.
 I don’t think I saw a face without a smile on it the entire evening.
 The dating couples were the cutest, they all looked to me like they were out on their first high school date though none were under thirty.